-The graduate with the Education Specialist Degree in School Administration will use the knowledge and skills obtained in the program to:
+Student Learning Outcomes - The graduate with the Education Specialist degree in School Administration will use the knowledge and skills obtained in the program to promote the success of all students by:

-- Promote the success of all students by facilitating the development, articulation, implementation, and stewardship of a vision of learning that is shared and supported by the school community. - Promote the success of all students by advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional growth. - Promote the success of all students by ensuring management of the organization, operations, and resources for a safe, efficient, and effective learning environment. - Promote the success of all students by collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources. - Promote the success of all students by acting with integrity, fairness, and in an ethical manner.

-• Promote the success of all students by understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context.
+- facilitating the development, articulation, implementation, and stewardship of a vision of learning that is shared and supported by the school community. - advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional growth. - ensuring management of the organization, operations, and resources for a safe, efficient, and effective learning environment. - collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources. - acting with integrity, fairness, and in an ethical manner. - understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context